kislerdm/diagramastext/core/README.md

   description = "API GW domain name required to configure custom DNS, e.g. Cloudflaire" }
 ```
-6. Use output `gw_domain_name` to configure CNAME record in Cloudflaire:
+6. Use output `gw_domain_name` to configure CNAME record in Cloudflaire.
+See the illustration below.

 ![dns](fig/dns.png)

-Use the [article](https://carocci-eugenio.medium.com/connect-cloudflare-to-aws-api-gateway-18e961a6e24f) as a reference
-to setup with AWS API Gateway.
+**Note** that the proxy status shall be set to "DNS only".

 ## Acknowledgements